 Many references to Aguado, details of his life, and an account by Baltasar Saldoni of an unexpected meeting with Aguado in Paris, can be found in my book Fernando Sor, Composer and Guitarist.

-A duet for two guitars entitled Les Deux Amis which Sor composed especially to be played by himself and by Aguado (the two guitar parts are marked “Sor” and “Aguado” in the original edition), is published in volumes 8-11 of my edition of Sor’s New Complete Works for Guitar Solo and Guitar Duet.
+A duet for two guitars entitled Les Deux Amis, op.
+41,which Sor composed especially to be played by himself and by Aguado (the two guitar parts are marked “Sor” and “Aguado” in the original edition), is published in the new 2020 digital second edition of Sor’s New Complete Works for Guitar.

 A piece by De Fossa entitled Recuerdo, published in a modern edition by Tecla Editions, is dedicated to Aguado.